Pews And People At Funeral Service

 Our unattended cremation is a great choice for those looking for a simple, low-cost unattended cremation without a funeral ceremony.
 Unattended cremations take place with no service or mourners present at our high-quality crematoria where dignified care is guaranteed throughout.

-Our attended, personal cremation is perfect for those looking for a fuss-free farewell and a final chance to say goodbye.
-With our dignified and affordable attended cremations you can have up to 8 people attend a 10 minute service or up to 20 people attend a 20 minute service.
+Our attended cremation is perfect for those looking for a fuss-free farewell and a final chance to say goodbye.
+With our dignified and affordable attended cremations you have a choice of a 30 or a 60 minute funeral service depending on what you and your family would prefer.

 If a family member is having an unattended cremation, that doesn't mean you can't have a commemoration event of some kind.